datanav/docs/technical/superoffice-superoffice.rst

      - "string"

-SuperOffice Product to Superoffice Product
+SuperOffice Product to SuperOffice Product
 ------------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Product and a Superoffice Product must be established.
+Before any synchronization can take place, a link between a SuperOffice Product and a SuperOffice Product must be established.

-A SuperOffice Product will merge with a Superoffice Product if one of the following property combinations match:
+A SuperOffice Product will merge with a SuperOffice Product if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Product Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
    * - ProductId
      - ProductId
    * - ERPProductKey
      - ERPProductKey

-Once a link between a SuperOffice Product and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Product and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Product and a Superoffice Product:
+The following properties are synchronized between a SuperOffice Product and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Product Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Description
      - Description
      - "string"